 Menthol and flavoring restrictions

-The ordinance would restrict the sale of menthol and flavored tobacco products, including e-cigarettes.
+The ordinance restricts the sale of menthol and flavored tobacco products, including e-cigarettes.
 Menthol and flavoring in tobacco products are a powerful attraction to youth.
 Flavorings make it more appealing to begin using tobacco and are marketed to youth to get them hooked.
 According to a study in the Journal of the American Medical Association, 80% of youth who tried tobacco used a menthol or flavored product.

 Tobacco license restrictions

-The ordinance would also set a total cap on tobacco licenses in the city.
+The ordinance also sets a total cap on tobacco licenses in the city.
 When a license is not renewed, such as if a retailer closes or chooses to stop selling tobacco products, the license is permanently retired.
 The City of Bloomington already prohibits the transfer of a tobacco license.
 This “zero cap” effectively reduces the overall number of licenses over time.
 Existing retailers would be allowed to continue sales until the sale or transfer of ownership of a business.
 In the meantime, no new retailers would be allowed to receive a license.

 City Council takes action on tobacco